fluxed-lang/flux/compiler/styxc_ast/README.md

 # styxc_ast

-Contains the AST definitions for the Styx language.
+Contains type definitions and handles the semantic analysis of the AST.